johnbillion/action-wordpress-plugin-attestation/readme.md

 The action will output a link to the attestation within your repo.

-You cal also view all the attestations by appending `/attestations` to your repo URL (there's no UI in GitHub yet to navigate to this screen), for example https://github.com/johnbillion/query-monitor/attestations .
+You can also view all the attestations from the Attestations link on the Actions screen of your repo.

 ## Can I call this action within a reusable workflow?

-Yes, but be aware that when you verify an attestation you need to use the name of the repo that ran the workflow file.
-If your reusable workflow lives in a different repo then you'll need to use the name of that repo when verifying the attestation.
-If the reusable workflow is in the same repo then it's fine.
+Yes, but be aware that when you verify an attestation you need to use the name of the repo containing the workflow file that performed the attestation.
+If your reusable workflow lives in a different repo then you'll need to use the name of that repo.
+If the reusable workflow is in the same repo as your plugin then it's fine.

 ## License